top of page

 Mapletree Bay Point, Hong Kong

-In 2018, a sustainable high-rise office building has been completed in Kwun Tong, Hong Kong’s new financial district, to plans by Christoph Ingenhoven.
-Not far from Victoria Harbor, the building is a compact, classical shape with rounded corners and surrounding bands of louvres.
-In spite of the building’s height of 95 meters, its glass facade gives it a sense of lightness and transparency and permits impressive views of the skyline of the metropolis.
+In 2018, a sustainable high-rise office building designed by Christoph Ingenhoven was completed in Kwun Tong, Hong Kong’s new financial district.
+Situated near Victoria Harbor, the building features a compact, classical shape with rounded corners and bands of surrounding louvres.
+Despite its height of 95 meters, the glass facade imparts a sense of lightness and transparency, offering impressive views of the city's skyline.

 bottom of page